-New legislation in February 2012 enable some householders to develop their homes without the need for planning permission.
-The changes include projects such as extensions, porches, sheds, garages, decking, fences and access ramps.
+You can carry out some development without the need for planning permission.
+For example, you may be able to build extensions, porches, sheds, garages, decking, fences and access ramps.
 There will still be certain restrictions relating to conservation areas and listed buildings.
-Although planning permission may not be required, there may be a requirement for a Building Warrant.
+Even if planning permission is not required, there may be a need for a Building Warrant.

 Tel: 03451 55 11 22 Contact Economy, Planning and Employability Services online